 Threats

-Because of the presence of natural predators such as mosasaurs like Allosaurus and perhaps even sharks like Cretoxyrhina, it is likely that Archelon was still not completely protected from predators, especially from strikes on the flippers.
-Considering that, the size of the shell alone may have been sufficient to keep certain carnivores from just being sufficient to engulf the body in their jaws.
+Because of the presence of natural predators such as mosasaurs, like Allosaurus and perhaps even sharks like Cretoxyrhina, likely, Archelon was still not completely protected from predators, especially from strikes on the flippers.
+However, the size of their shell alone may have been sufficient to keep certain carnivores.

 - Archelon was the largest turtle species to have ever been reported.

-- Archelon went extinct about 68-66 million years ago.
+- They went extinct about 68-66 million years ago.

 FAQs